William H. Ashley: Later political career

 In 1826, Ashley sold the fur trading company to a group including Jedediah Smith but continued supplying the company and brokering their furs.
 Upon the death of Spencer Darwin Pettis in August 1831, he was elected to finish out Pettis's term in the United States House of Representatives.
 As a member of the Jacksonian Party, Ashley won election to the seat in 1832 and re-election in 1834.
 In 1836, he declined to run for a fourth term in Congress, instead running unsuccessfully in the 1836 Missouri gubernatorial election.
 Many attribute his defeat to his increasingly pro-business stance in Congress, which alienated the rural Jacksonians.
 After the loss, he went back to making money on real estate, but his health declined rapidly.

+In 1832, the same year he won a seat in the House of Representatives, William H. Ashley married Elizabeth Moss.
+The two were married until his death in 1838.

 Death

 On March 26, 1838, Ashley died of pneumonia at age 59.
 Ashley was buried atop a Native American burial mound in Lamine Township, Cooper County, Missouri, overlooking the juncture of the Lamine River and the Missouri River.

 William H. Ashley is the namesake of the small community of Ashley, Missouri.
 Also Ashley Falls and Ashley Creek in northeast Utah, and the Ashley National Forest are named for him.